Manav9825/INTERNSHIP_PROJECT_MANAVPATEL_AGENTICAI/README.md

 9. Avoid assumptions without user input—always ask questions to clarify preferences.
 10. Booking flight tickets:(ADDITIONAL FEATURE ADDED BY ME)✈️
    - Find the best flights based on price, duration, and airline preference
-   - Suggest alternate dates if prices are too high
    - Provide flight options with prices and timing
    - Simulate ticket booking and provide a booking summary